mjhinek/comp1406/Assignments/comp1406a2/README.md

 ---

-In this assignment,  **you will need to add atttribiutes** (state) to your `Temperature`, `Lock` and `Box` classes.
+In this assignment,  **you will need to add attributes** (state) to your `Temperature`, `Lock` and `Box` classes.
 You may add any attributes that you see fit.
 You may also add any helper method that you need.
 Just keep in mind that we can only test your code by calling the methods in specified in the classes you need to complete (So your helper methods need to be called from these).

 ---